 pikaur -Scc

-This clears both the pacman package cache in /var/cache/pacman/pkg/ and Pikaur’s AUR cache.
-Confirm when prompted.
+This clears both pacman’s package cache under /var/cache/pacman/pkg/ and Pikaur’s AUR cache.
+Confirm only after reviewing what will be removed.

 Automated Cache Cleanup

-Install pacman-contrib for the paccache tool, then use it with Pikaur’s cache:
+Install pacman-contrib for the paccache tool, then point it at Pikaur’s built-package cache:

 paccache -rk2 -c ~/.cache/pikaur/pkg

 This keeps only the two most recent versions of each package in Pikaur’s cache.
-Pikaur includes example systemd timer and hook files in /usr/share/pikaur/examples/ for automated cleanup.
+Pikaur also ships a cache-cleanup hook example under /usr/share/pikaur/examples/ and user service/timer units under /usr/lib/systemd/user/.

 Pikaur reads settings from ~/.config/pikaur.conf in INI format.
-The configuration file is created automatically on first run with default values.
-Open it in your preferred text editor to customize behavior:
+The configuration file is created automatically on first run with default values, so run Pikaur once before expecting every section to exist.
+Open it with your preferred editor:

 nano ~/.config/pikaur.conf